Attend a Demo and Enter to Win a $1000 Gift Card

 Clients Who Communicate Their Circumstances

-Please keep in mind, you need to be fully prepared to lose that money, in case the client can’t pay.
+Please keep in mind that you need to be fully prepared to lose that money, in case the client can’t pay.

 In the hopes the client will eventually pay, THEY STILL KEEP SERVICING THE PROPERTY.
-This is NOT a valuable use of your resources.
-Just stop while you’re still ahead.
+This is NOT a valuable use of your resources and just stop while you’re still ahead.

 Create an Electronically-Signed Contract